MatthewMakila/CMSC--447/README.md

 # CMSC 447 HW 1
-* Project to create personal webpage with HTML and CSS framework (Bootstrap)
+* A small project to create a personal webpage with HTML and CSS framework (Bootstrap)

-# Pushes
+* Includes brief main page, navigation, and small sections about me

-* 1st set: setting up repo with page
+# Build Command
-* 2nd set: add navigation bar
+* `Open the index.html file`